How to Start a Habit Journal (With Templates and Examples)

 - What is one micro-change you can test next week?

 People who write down their goals and review them regularly accomplish roughly 42 percent more of what they set out to do, according to Gail Matthews' research at Dominican University of California.
-That is a huge delta for ten minutes of effort on a Sunday.
+That is a significant outcome for ten minutes on a Sunday.

-66 days is the average time for a new behavior to become automatic, though the range runs from 18 to 254 days depending on the habit and the person.
+66 days is the average time for a new behavior to become automatic, though the range runs from 18 to 254 days depending on the habit and the person (Lally et al., UCL, 2010).

 Expect slow weeks.
 Expect plateaus.
 The journal is not there to make you feel good on day 40.
 It is there to keep you honest when your brain tries to negotiate.